securitybunker/databunker/README.md

 Other documents: [API LIST](API.md)

-**Data Bunker is advanced personal information tokenization and storage service build to comply with GDPR.**
+**Data Bunker is an information tokenization and storage service build to comply with GDPR and CCPA privacy requirements.**

+In a world ruled by google, facebook, twitter and other menacing organizations, our privacy and information are nonexistent.
+The EU has been working to remediate this fallacy with GDPR, and the US follows with first signs called CCPA.
+Data Bunker Project is intended to bring the power back to the hands of the people, the real data owners and allow them to know who is using their data, what is he doing with it and the freedom to decide if the agree to that or not.

-This project, when deployed, can replace all user personal records scattered in the organization's different internal databases with one user token generated and managed by Data Bunker service.
+This project, when deployed correctly, replaces all user personal records (PII) scattered in the organization's different internal databases and log files with a single user token generated and managed by the Data Bunker service.

 By deploying this project and moving all personal information to one place, you will comply with the following GDPR statement: *Personal data should be processed in a manner that ensures appropriate security and